daniel-iwaniec/daniel-iwaniec.github.io/about.md

----
-title: About
----

 # About
-This is a simple blog about IT development.
+I am an IT professional.
+This is a simple blog about IT development.<br>
+You can contact me via the information below.

 ## Email
 me@danieliwaniec.com